zhangzhuo-math/my-website/content/notes.md

 draft = false
 +++

-I have written some expository notes or papers.
+<div style="margin-bottom: -16px;">I have written some expository notes or papers.
 Feel free to access them here.
-I hope they are helpful to you:
+I hope they are helpful to you:</div>

-* The Chebotarev density theorem and Artin L-functions. [[pdf]()]
+* The Chebotarev density theorem and Artin L-functions. [[pdf](/my-website/presentation.pdf)]

 * Profinite groups and infinite Galois correspondence. [pdf]